devHazz/FiveM-Server-Status-Bot/README.md

 I know there is a few modules in `node_modules` that are not needed but i am very lazy so remove them if you know what you are doing xd

+`Disclaimer:`

+If you get an error such as `can not find module` or something similiar, make sure you have installed all dependencies.

+Example:
+`npm i gamedig`
+`npm i snekfetch`

+*These can vary but these two are the most common when using this*

 ![Example Usage](https://illegal-to.wear-a-ma.sk/7SG6K3dGqP.png)